AppealDisappearing Dawn Chorus - A preparation for the 85th anniversary of Wild Birds Protection

 This was a concern for Eric Parker (1870–1955), pioneer conservationist whose work helped push through the Wild Birds Protection Act that came into force in May 1934, 85 years ago next spring.
 Parker lived and worked in Surrey, near Godalming.
 Parker campaigned vigorously for legislation against the indiscriminate gathering of wild birds’ eggs, alongside hunting and other destructive activity.
 He talks about the period that led to the passing of the Wild Birds act in 1934 as ‘that year of blessed memory’.

-Davis Lewiston Sharpe is a composer and has worked with the Royal Philharmonic.
+David Lewiston Sharpe is a composer and has worked with the Royal Philharmonic.
 David has set verses by Eric Parker which give sad, soulful expression to the plight of song birds – his Song of the Nightingale.
 The plan is to present the new song cycle, sung by astounding mezzo soprano Phoebe Haines, in a programme with the Royal Philharmonic alongside works by Elgar, Delius, Butterworth and Respighi – all inspired by the natural world.
 If the concert goes ahead, we can do a little bit more to aid the work of scientific research and practical activity to promote work towards avian conservation.
-I invite essence readers to get in touch – perhaps you can help us get this concert off the ground.essence infoBirds on the Wire & the Waves
+I invite essence readers to get in touch – perhaps you can help with funding to get this concert off the ground.essence infoBirds on the Wire & the Waves

 Wild Birds Protection – 85th Anniversary Concert, Sunday, 12 May 2019, Cadogan Hall